 Note: If you intend to use build tools when you run Fortify Static Code Analyzer, make sure that the required build tools are installed in the image.
-For information about using the supported build tools, see "Build Integration" on page 115.
+For information about using the supported build tools, see "Build Integration" on page 119.

-- 2. Copy the Fortify Static Code Analyzer installer, the Fortify license file, and installation options file to the Docker image using the COPY instruction. - For instructions on how to create an installation options file, see "Installing Fortify Static Code Analyzer Silently (Unattended)" on page 28. - 3.
-Run the Fortify Static Code Analyzer installer using the RUN instruction. - You must run the installer in unattended mode.
-For more information, see "Installing Fortify Static Code Analyzer Silently (Unattended)" on page 28. - 4.
-Run fortifyupdate to download the Fortify Security Content using the RUN instruction.
-For more information about this command-line tool, see "Manually Installing Fortify Security Content" on the previous page. - 5.
-To configure the image so you can run Fortify Static Code Analyzer, set the entry point to the location of the installed sourceanalyzer executable using the ENTRYPOINT instruction. - The default sourceanalyzer installation path is: /opt/Fortify/Fortify_SCA <version>/bin/sourceanalyzer.
+- 2. Copy the Fortify Static Code Analyzer installer, the Fortify license file, and installation options file to the Docker image using the COPY instruction. - For instructions on how to create an installation options file, see "Installing Fortify Static Code Analyzer Silently (Unattended)" on page 30. - 3.
+Run the Fortify Static Code Analyzer installer using the RUN instruction.

+You must run the installer in unattended mode.
+For more information, see "Installing Fortify Static Code Analyzer Silently (Unattended)" on page 30. - 4.
+Run fortifyupdate to install the Fortify security content using the RUN instruction.